 4. Paraportiani Church

-The Church of Panagia Paraportiani is an icon of Mykonos.
+The Church of Panagia Paraportiani is a Mykonos icon.
 It’s actually 5 chapels meshed into one building.
 4 on the bottom and 1 on the top.
 It’s covered in white stucco.
-I personally think it looks like a bowl of melting ice cream.

 Visit at sunrise or sunset when the golden light makes this a dazzling sight.